 Along with the old town, you can not miss Port de Ciutadella, charming port and harbour with plenty of photo opportunities.
 It is home to many excellent shops and diverse gastronomic, as well as Menorcan specialties.

-Unlike Mahon, Ciutadella is a city that is much more about experiencing the culture and history of the area than it is shopping and partying.
 But there are still plenty of bars and restaurants to enjoy your evenings in, but these tend to be more local establishments as opposed to the big tourist watering holes you’ll find elsewhere.

 If you are visiting Ciutadella in July and August, you will have a chance to take part in the Summer Music Festival in the cloister in the Church of El Socorro seminary.
 The first festival took place in 1973.
 Since then, famous classical music groups and artists come to Ciutadella every summer.